Edmonton International Airport is the

-Edmonton International Airport has two runways, 30-12 and 02-20 which are often used interchangeably.
+Edmonton International Airport has two runways: 12-30 and 02-20 which are both over 10,000 feet long, and often used interchangeably.
 In addition to the two runways, there are several aprons where it is possible to see unique visitors up close.

 Other Helpful Links: